‘90s Music Trends That Shaped a Decade

 Continuing the legacy of all-female punk predecessors like The Slits, American bands like Bikini Kill, Calamity Jane, and Babes in Toyland began to form a cohesive female-led punk scene.
 At the same time, other all-female bands like L7 bridged the gap between grunge, alt-rock, and riot grrrl subcultures.
 The music of the riot grrrl was heavy, raw, and powerful, singing about sexism, female anger, and sexuality.
 Think L7's "Pretend We're Dead" and "Bruise Violet" by Babes in Toyland.

 By 1994, female artists like Tori Amos continued to tackle feminist issues with less heavy and more melodic tracks like "Cornflake Girl", which discussed FGM.
 And by 1995, Alanis Morissette released "You Oughta Know", the cutting lead single from the 1995 album Jagged Little Pill.
-The commercial success of Jagged Little Pill, an album primarily fueled by female anger, equated to over 33 million album copies sold worldwide.
+The commercial success of Jagged Little Pill, an album primarily fuelled by female anger, equated to over 33 million album copies sold worldwide.

 THE UK’S FEMALE-FRONTED MUSIC OF THE 1990S